Mohd-Taqiuddin/MYSQL-to-Kwil-migration/README.md

 ## Migrate existing MySQL data into KwilDB

-Open terminal/command prompt and follow any of the following methods.
+Open terminal/command prompt and follow the below process.

 Before you continue, ensure that you have [Node.js](https://nodejs.org/download) installed on your system.
 See [here](https://nodejs.org/download) for more instructions.
 If you have it installed, you can continue below.